Convex and concave decompositions of affine $3$-manifolds: Introduction

 We recall the main results of \cite{psconv} which we will state in Section \ref{subsec:convconc} in a more detailed way.
 Let $M$ be a closed real projective manifold.
 Let $\tilde M$ be the universal cover and $\pi_{1}(M)$ the deck transformation group.
-A projective structure on $M$ gives us an immersion $\dev:\tilde M \ra \bR P^{3}$ equivariant with respect to a homomorphism $h: \pi_{1}(M) \ra \PGL(4, \bR)$.
-This data is given by the real projective structure.
+A real projective structure on $M$ gives us an immersion $\dev:\tilde M \ra \SI^{n}$ equivariant with respect to a homomorphism $h: \pi_{1}(M) \ra \SL_{\pm}(n+1, \bR)$.
+The real projective structure gives these data.

+Recall a group $\Aff(\bR^n)$ of affine transformations of form $x \mapsto Mx + b$ for $M \in \GL(n, \bR)$ and $b \in \bR^n$.
+The real projective space $\bR P^{n}$ contains the affine space $\bR^{n}$ as a complement of a hyperspace, and affine transformation groups naturally extend to projective automorphisms.
+Affine geodesics also extend to projective geodesics.

+We will look an affine manifold as a \hyperlink{term-rpm}{real projective manifold}, i.e., a manifold with an atlas of charts to $\bR^{n}\subset \SI^{n}$ with transition maps in the affine group $\Aff(\bR^{n}) \subset \SL_{\pm}(n+1, \bR)$.
+An affine manifold has a canonical real projective structure since the charts and the transition maps are projective also.
+(The converse is not true.)